Do you know what’s even better than having a cat? Having two cats!

 Nothing wrong with that.

-Your little kitten has figured out what it needs to be when it’s time to use the toilet.
-It isn’t trying to be passive-aggressive just to piss off the other cat.
+Your little kitten has figured out what it needs to do when it’s time to use the toilet.

 Type Of Cat Litter